Terms and conditions

 You agree that we reserve the right to change these terms at any time.
 At that time, we will publish the updated terms and conditions on our website, raypastoors.au, or via our brief forms.
 The terms will become effective immediately.

-2. Acceptance of terms of service
+2. Acceptance of the terms of service

 All work and engagement is carried out with the understanding that you have read, understood and agree to be bound by these terms.
 Where a term is considered invalid or unenforceable, all other terms are to be valid and enforceable.